anderssonlab/CAGEfightR_extensions/README.md

 # CAGEfightR_extensions

+This repo is not being developed further and has been replaced by https://github.com/anderssonlab/PRIME.

 R functions for

 * calling enhancers from CAGE data in the same way that was done in Andersson et al, 2014, Nature (https://doi.org/10.1038/nature12787)